-These guidelines have been issued by Undergraduate Studies to inform students better about course content and course structure.
+Undergraduate Studies have issued these guidelines to inform students better about course content and course structure.
 The syllabus essentially serves as a guide between the instructor and the student.
 Better clarity about all aspects of the course can reduce the number of student grievances and questions about grades.
-Please visit CTLE's website for more information on how to set up your syllabus. https://ctle.utah.edu/resources/syllabus.php
+Please visit CTE's website for more information on how to set up your syllabus. https://cte.utah.edu/resources/syllabus.php